jt-collab-studio/STI/rules.md

 ## Classroom Behavior
 4. **Participation**: Actively participate in class discussions and activities.
 Your contributions are valuable to the learning experience.
 5. **Electronics**: Use electronic devices only for class-related activities.
 Phones should be on silent mode or turned off unless otherwise directed by the instructor.
-6. **Food and Drink**: Consumption of food and drinks is allowed as long as it does not disrupt the class.
+6. **Food and Drink**: Consumption of food and drinks is not allowed.

 ## Assignments and Assessments
 7. **Deadlines**: Submit all assignments on time.
 Late submissions are not allowed.